txshfiq/linear-function-calculator/README.md

 # linear-function-calculator
-Input two cartesian coordinate points and get out the function of a line passing through those two points
+Input two (x,y) coordinate points and get out the function of a line passing through those two points